Chief Strategy Officer to Present on What New Regulations Mean for Organizations Competing for Federal Research Dollars

 The workshop will be held from 2:00pm to 4:00pm.
 You maybe RSVP to the event and learn more information here.

-For more information or interview requests with Sera-Brynn’s Chief Strategy Officer Heather Engel, please contact Larry Farnsworth at (703) 489-9633 or at email@example.com.
+For more information or interview requests with Sera-Brynn’s Chief Strategy Officer Heather Engel, please contact us at (757) 243-1257 or at firstname.lastname@example.org.

 About Sera-Brynn: Sera-Brynn is a Payment Card Industry Qualified Security Assessor and FedRAMP Third Party Assessment Organization (3PAO) specializing in cyber risk management.
 Offering compliance and risk assessment, risk control, and incident response services, Sera-Brynn empowers clients to manage cyber risk and meet applicable and mandatory cybersecurity regulatory standards.
 Founded in 2011 by former members of the U.S. intelligence community, Sera-Brynn is ranked #9 worldwide on the Cybersecurity 500 list.